ak1394/react-native-tts/README.md

 # React Native TTS

-React Native TTS is a text-to-speech library for [React Native](https://facebook.github.io/react-native/) on iOS and Android.
+React Native TTS is a text-to-speech library for [React Native](https://facebook.github.io/react-native/) on iOS, Android and Windows.

 ## Documentation